 - 1. In a nonstick skillet, cook kielbasa over medium heat until lightly browned.
 Add the onion, green pepper and celery; cook and stir for 3 minutes.
 Add garlic; cook 1 minute longer.

 - 2. Transfer to a 5-qt. slow cooker.
 Stir in the remaining ingredients.
-Cover and cook on low for 8-9 hours.
+Cover and cook on low for 8-9 hours or until vegetables are tender.
 Yield: 5 servings.

 1-1/2 cups equals 194 calories, 2 g fat (trace saturated fat), 16 mg cholesterol, 1,187 mg sodium, 32 g carbohydrate, 7 g fiber, 14 g protein.